 Girls mature faster than boys, this is true.

-But girls bodies often mature way before their brains are developed enough to truly be aware of the way their appearance effects the attention of boys and men.
+But girls bodies often mature way before their brains are developed enough to truly be aware of the way their appearance affects the attention of boys and men.

 The way you present your body will limit the way people think of you.
 This is not victim blame only a call to treat yourself with the respect you wish to receive from the world.
 You are worth it.